JamesStitzel/Note-Taker-2000/README.md

 ## Tests
  npm test
 ## The user should know
- Were not responsible for any data loss<br />
+ We're not responsible for any data loss<br />
 <br />
 Find me on GitHub: [JamesStitzel](https://github.com/JamesStitzel)<br />
 <br />